Can a load cell adapter plate or block be interchanged without introducing additional error?

 # 2. Flatness and smoothness of the block are important in that it will change the contact position on the load cell.
-The assumption is the load cell has a radius maybe R17 and is designed to be loaded exactly at the center of the spherical section, but an unbalanced or nonflat block can shift the contact point off-center.
+The assumption is the load cell has a radius of maybe R17 and is designed to be loaded exactly at the center of the spherical section, but an unbalanced or nonflat block can shift the contact point off-center.
 As the stress analysis above shows, a small amount of shift will change the stress distribution.
 The key is to use the same adapters in use as used in calibration.
 The adapters should be manufactured not to produce off-axis loads.

-More information on this error and other common measurement errors, can be downloaded here.
+More information on this error and other common measurement errors can be downloaded here

 Figure 5 Morehouse 200 lbf through 600,000 lbf Concrete test Kit with the Proper Adapters to Ensure Reproducible Results and Limit Measurement Error